bootsie123/bg-group-sync/README.md

 - Individual control over whether to sync parents and/or students
 - Automatic creation of missing Google Groups (including auto naming and setting of default permissions)
 - Automatic creation of missing student Google Accounts
+- Automatic removal of past parents from Google Groups
 - Automatic updating of student emails in Blackbaud (matches a students email in Blackbaud with their email found in the Google domain)
 - Sync job reports via email
 - Built to be hosted using Azure Functions (free plan)